Vauxhall Insignia Common Problems and Solutions

 Problem:

-Your car stereo switches off at random times and won't turn back on again.
+Your car stereo switches off randomly and won't turn back on.

 Solution:

-There are a lot of reported issues with the Insignia stereo.
-Most will be solved by having a software update.
-It's worth checking your battery before you spend time on software updates, though.
-Check your battery voltage and your alternator charging rate, which will also affect the stereo's performance.
-If they are not performing as they should, you can find replacements here.
+There are many reported issues with the Insignia stereo.
+Most can be resolved with a software update.
+However, it's advisable to check your battery before spending time on updates.
+Test your battery voltage and your alternator's charging rate, as these also impact the stereo's performance.
+If they are not operating correctly, replacements can be found here.

 Difficulty level